Do New Demand Response Services Mean It’s Time For A New Service Provider?

 Clients need to start with the end in mind.
 The capacity auction closes in December.
 Clients looking to optimise their demand response participation will need to confirm their commitment to a DSU partner by the end of November.
 This will accommodate a smooth glide path to auction close for both client and partner DSU.

 Tender Preparation Tips

 The new DS3 market and new capacity market requirements can make tender design seem daunting.
 A tender that contains the following information and requirements will provide a robust document for DSUs to work with.

-Electricity Exchange is a market leading demand response services company at the forefront of innovation in smart grid technology.
-Electricity Exchange provide the most technologically advanced demand response system in the market through our IoTAS platform.
+VIOTAS is a market leading demand response services company at the forefront of innovation in smart grid technology.
+VIOTAS provide the most technologically advanced demand response system in the market through our IoTAS platform.
 IoTAS is the only demand response system that can access the highest earning DS3 income by responding to FFR within 150ms.
 IoTAS future proofs our client sites against higher demand response performance requirements.

 VIOTAS has grown to be the second largest DSU Service provider in the market and continues to grow because Integrity is at the core of everything we do.
 We are open, transparent and honest in all our interactions with existing and potential clients.